Diphthong: Transcription

 Some transcriptions are broader or narrower (less precise or more precise phonetically) than others.
 Transcribing the English diphthongs in high and cow as or is a less precise or broader transcription, since these diphthongs usually end in a vowel sound that is more open than the semivowels /[j w]/ or the close vowels /[i u]/.
-Transcribing the diphthongs as is a more precise or narrower transcription, since the English diphthongs usually end in the near-close vowels /[ɪ ʊ]/.
+Transcribing the diphthongs as is a somewhat more precise or narrower transcription, since the English diphthongs often end in the near-close vowels /[ɪ ʊ]/, but there also exists wide dialectal variation; thus in some cases, they may be less precise, and simply used as a matter of historical convention or diaphonemic consistency.